JiaweiZhuang/old_cloud_GC/README.md

 Some of the future plans can be achieved very soon, hopefully this summer (after I get rid of the annoying final exams).

-* Timing test and cost analysis
+* Detailed timing test and cost analysis

-* Separate the core operating system and the data storage, provide more complete input data.
+* Separate the core operating system and the data storage; provide more complete input data.

 ## Additional resources